deltanedas/entity-lib/README.md

 You may extend: (where Entity is Player or Unit)

 * drawWeapon(Entity entity, float rotation, int number, uint index): draw weapons how you wish.
 May be optional.
-* drawUnder(Entity entity): draw sprites underneath the weapons.
+* drawUnder(Entity entity, float rotation): draw sprites underneath the weapons.
 Optional.
-* drawAbove(Entity entity): draw sprites above the weapons.
+* drawAbove(Entity entity, float rotation): draw sprites above the weapons.
 Optional.
+* some others, I really need to update docs (read code intead)

+__**Do not set this.region as its entity will draw it with raw rotation.**__

 # Functions and fields